rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 - A Red Hat based system for the hypervisor.
   - Fedora Desktop 35 is tested, but should work with CentOS 8 and Red Hat 8.x variants.
 - Libvirt installed and enabled.
-- sudo privileges on the hypervisor host for your convenience.
+- 'sudo' privileges on the hypervisor host for your convenience.
 - ISO file for the bastion installation.
   - Tested with Fedora Server 35, CentOS 8, and Red Hat 8.5.
-- pull secret for the cluster installation.
+- Pull secret for the cluster installation.

 > Disclaimer: 100% of tests executed with SSD disks.